David N. Farr

 Chairman & Chief Executive Officer

-David Farr has been Emerson’s CEO since 2000 and chairman of its board of directors since 2004.
-Under his leadership, Emerson has been steadily transforming from a diversified manufacturing conglomerate into a highly focused global enterprise that provides innovative technology and service solutions for customers in industrial, commercial, and residential markets.
-In 2015, Emerson had global sales of more than $22 billion, with international destination sales representing 56 percent of that total.
+During David Farr’s 16-plus years leading Emerson, the company has steadily transformed from a diversified manufacturing conglomerate into a highly focused global enterprise that provides innovative technology and service solutions for customers in industrial, commercial, and residential markets.
+Such was the case in 2016 as Farr led a number of strategic initiatives that again reshaped the company for the future.
+Its two key business platforms, Automation Solutions and Commercial and Residential Solutions, delivered global sales of more than $14.5 billion in 2016, with international sales representing 52 percent of that total.

-Since becoming CEO, Farr has put a priority on creating long-term value for shareholders and investing for long-term growth while maintaining the company’s solid financial performance relative to earnings, cash flow, and return on capital.
-Emerson is one of a handful of companies with nearly 60 consecutive years of increasing dividends to its shareholders.
+Since becoming CEO in 2000 (he was named chairman in 2004), Farr has put a priority on creating long-term value for shareholders and investing for long-term growth while maintaining the company’s solid financial performance relative to earnings, cash flow, and return on capital.
+Emerson is one of a handful of companies with 60 consecutive years or more of increasing dividends to its shareholders.

-Farr joined the company in 1981 in a corporate staff position.
-He then progressed through a series of corporate staff and business unit management positions with increasing responsibilities.
+Farr joined the company in 1981 in a corporate staff position and progressed through a series of corporate staff and business unit management positions with increasing responsibilities.
 In 1993, he was appointed president of Emerson’s Asia-Pacific operations and was based in Hong Kong for four years.
-In 1997, he returned to the United States to oversee Emerson’s process control business.
+Farr returned to the United States in 1997 to oversee Emerson’s process control business.
 In 1999, Farr was appointed as Emerson’s chief operating officer and held that position until being named CEO.

-During his tenure as Emerson’s CEO, Farr has been an active member of several business and industry organizations.
-He currently serves on the executive committee of the National Association of Manufacturers (NAM) board of directors and is on the board of directors for the US-China Business Council.
-He also is a member of the board of directors of IBM.
+As Emerson CEO, Farr has been an active member of business and industry organizations.
+He serves as chairman of the National Association of Manufacturers (NAM) board of directors.
+He is on the board of directors for the US-China Business Council and also is a member of the board of directors of IBM.

 Farr received a bachelor’s degree in chemistry from Wake Forest University and a master’s degree in business administration from Vanderbilt University.